 - The employer did not receive any form of payment in exchange for the job offer.

-- The employer is either pre-screened as an eligible employer for the RNIP, or they are prepared to become eligible.
+- The employer is prepared to become eligible through the Employer Stream.
 This includes an initial intake assessment as well as a diversity assessment.

-- The employer must be prepared to welcome and accommodate foreign workers into the workplace by committing to an individualized settlement plan co-signed by the new employee.
+- The employer must be prepared to welcome and accommodate foreign workers into the workplace.
+This may involve committing to an individualized settlement plan co-signed by the new employee.

 *Due to the large volumes of applications to the Sudbury Rural and Northern Immigration, not every application to the SRNIP will be accepted.